HabitatFramework/UserGuide/preface/preface.rst

 * Understand relational database structures.
 * Be an expert user of the chosen database system.
 * Have qualifications, certified training or equivalent experience in managing databases using that system.
-* Have certified training or equivalent experience in advanced features of the relevant GIS software.
+* Have certified training or equivalent experience in advanced features of the relevant GIS software, including defining, joining and exporting layers and creating spatial and attribute indexes.

 A technical guide is also available at `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlugistool-technicalguide/>`_ for those of a more 'techie' nature with details on how to install, configure, maintain and upgrade the HLU Tool and associated relational database.